swirlai/docker-compose/doc/service-setup.md

 ```

 For this work, the following must be true:
-- `SWIRL_FQDN` is set to a valid domain name that points to the host running Swirl and is resolved by DNS globally
+- `SWIRL_FQDN` is set to a valid domain name that points to the host running SWIRL and is resolved by DNS globally
 - Certificate and key files from a Certificate Authority (CA) are available in the following directory:
 ```bash
 <INSTALLATION_DIR>/nginx/certificates/ssl/${SWIRL_FQDN}/